 The drugs can worsen the symptoms of depression or they can cause symptoms that look like depression.
 This can also make a diagnosis of depression with ADHD more difficult.

 This can make it difficult to identify the two conditions and to treat them properly.
 However, ADHD is normally a lifelong disorder, whereas depression can come and go.

 Anyone who thinks that ADHD medication could be leading to symptoms of depression should seek medical advice.

 ADHD can be challenging for children who are still developing emotionally, mentally, and physically, partly because they may not understand what is happening.

 Issues with behavior and self-esteem can lead to depression.
-"Being different" may cause a child to be teased or to feel isolated by classmates.
+Unusual behaviors may lead to bullying and isolation.

 Signs of depression in children with ADHD include: